Simversity/literature/_posts/2014-08-24-adding-a-view-to-siminars.md

 ---
 layout: page
-title: "Adding a view to siminars"
+title: "Adding urls and backend handler for a new page/extension."
-description: "Add a view to Siminars.
-Add a url, and an api call"
+description: "Adding urls and backend handler for a new page/extension."
 category: tut
 date: 2014-08-29 19:05:08
 tags: []